 When mayors, aldermen and council members are self-employed or when they are without a profession, and therefore not benefiting from a statutory regime, they receive a flat-rate allowance to compensate for the time devoted to their political mandate if they are under 65 years of age.
 When an employer employs them, the latter is reimbursed an amount corresponding to the gross remuneration and the employer's contributions to the social security agency for the period during which they were absent from work in order to carry out the political mandate.
-The related implementing rules are set in the amended Grand-Ducal regulation of December 6, 1989.
+The related implementing rules are set in the amended Grand-Ducal regulation of December 6, 1989 (consolidated version).

 In addition, mayors and aldermen are entitled to a set allowance based on the number of members of the municipal council.
 The maximum amounts are fixed by Grand-Ducal regulation.
 These allowances cover all expenses inherent to the function, except for travel and accommodation expenses, as well as communication expenses, which may be reimbursed additionally.
 Some municipalities provide the mayor with a company car.